btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 - shutdown the Raspberry Pi
 - disconnect any prevailing physical ethernet-cable

-then restart the Raspberry Pi with **the other** prepared Rasperry Pi OS system
+then restart the Raspberry Pi with **the other** prepared Raspberry Pi OS system
 - don't connect to WiFi!
 - disable network-adapters:
     - add two lines to the file /boot/config.txt (terminal: sudo nano /boot/config.txt):